Abu-Sayid/activityRecommendationApp/README.md

 Integration with external APIs.

-To launch your react project in your browser,
+To launch your project in your browser,

 1. Download Node.js